 You probably read this title and thought to yourself, “What the heck is LISS?”.
-LISS stands for low intensity steady state and is a form of cardio exercise in which you exert a steady amount of energy over a period of time.
-And as you may be able to guess, the movements are low intensity, meaning they reduce impact on the joints.
+LISS stands for low-intensity steady-state and is a form of cardio exercise in which you exert a steady amount of energy over a period of time.
+And as you may be able to guess, the movements are low intensity, meaning they reduce the impact on the joints.

 Maximum Heart Rate = 220 – age